microsoft/CCF/doc/audit/builtin_maps.rst

 ``nodes.snp.measurements``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Measurement that nodes can run and join the current network on :doc:`SNP <../operations/platforms/snp>`.
+Trusted measurements for new nodes allowed to join the network (:doc:`SNP <../operations/platforms/snp>` only).

+.. note:: For improved serviceability on confidential ACI deployments, see :ref:`audit/builtin_maps:``nodes.snp.uvm.endorsements``` map.

 **Key** Measurement, represented as a base64 hex-encoded string (length: 96).